 (taxonomy) A low-level taxonomic rank

-(statistics) A set of individuals, objects, or data from where a statistical sample can be drawn
+(statistics) A set of data from where a statistical sample can be drawn

 (general) People inhabiting a territory, as in American population

-A population refers to a group of organisms of a species that interbreed and live in the same place at a same time.
+A population refers to a group of organisms of a species that interbreed and live in the same place at the same time.
 They are capable of interbreeding or reproduction.